Instant Brown Rice in Instant Pot

 How to make pressure cooker instant rice?

-First, just like our Instant Pot quinoa recipe, place the stainless steel liner into the machine.
+First, place the stainless steel liner into the machine.
 Next, add 2 cups of minute brown rice to the liner.

 Next, pour in 2 cups of water and 1/2 a teaspoon of salt to flavor the brown rice.

-• If you have an issue with salt, you can always leave it out or flavor the rice with another spice blend like Italian seasoning or lemon pepper.
+- If you want low-sodium, you can always leave the salt out or flavor the rice with another spice blend like Italian seasoning or lemon pepper.

 At this point, make sure the rubber seal is in place (in the lid) and place the lid on the Instant Pot.
 Lock it into place.